William Dyott: Egypt campaign

 Coote's force embarked into small boats in the evening of 16 August.
 They accidentally scattered during the night, giving the French time to prepare for their landing, but Coote moved the landing point elsewhere to avoid this resistance.
-The force came ashore at around 10 am, and then busied itself bringing up stores.
+The force came ashore at around 10 a.m., and then busied itself bringing up stores.
 A portion of the force, not including Dyott, captured the stronghold of Fort Marabout on 21 August, opening the way for a larger attack.
 This began in the early morning of 22 August, with Dyott's regiment part of the left of the line of advance.
 The initial French defenders abandoned their positions and the British advanced quickly to within 1400 yd of the first major fortification, Fort des Bains, but were unable to do more because they lacked heavy artillery.

 With the defences facing Coote much weaker than those on the east side, it was decided that the final attack would be made on the west and artillery was brought around to support it.
 The artillery bombardment commenced on 24 August, and two days later the French requested an armistice without Dyott having taken further part in the siege.
 The city capitulated on 2 September.
 Dyott and the 25th were subsequently sent to serve at Malta, arriving there on 12 October.
 They stayed there only briefly and on 30 October were moved on to Gibraltar, arriving 18 November.
 Dyott continued at Gibraltar until May 1802 when, the Peace of Amiens in effect, he returned to England on leave.
 He then took advantage of the peace with France and went travelling in Europe, visiting Spain, Italy, and being presented to Napoleon in Paris.